How To Beat Holiday Stress

 Christmas is supposed to be a merry time.
 Instead, it's often an occasion for overspending, overdoing, and overeating - and that can leave you feeling stressed, tired, and down on yourself.
-But it's not too late to reclaim your holiday spirit.
-These tips can help you recapture the joy of the season and take better care of your health.

 "When stress is at its peak, it's hard to stop and regroup," said Franciscan Health Behavioral Health Services Manager Christian Ellis-Frederick, LCSW.
 "It's best to try to prevent depression and stress in advance, especially if the holidays have taken an emotional toll on you in the past."